Adopt a Git branching strategy

 Keep your branch strategy simple

-Keep your branch strategy simple by building your strategy from these three concepts:
+Keep your branch strategy simple.
+Build your strategy from these three concepts:

 - Use feature branches for all new features and bug fixes.

-- Merge feature branches into the master branch using pull requests.
+- Merge feature branches into the main branch using pull requests.

-- Keep a high quality, up-to-date master branch.
+- Keep a high quality, up-to-date main branch.

 A strategy that extends these concepts and avoids contradictions will result in a version control workflow for your team that is consistent and easy to follow.